Tech billionaire pulls off first private spacewalk high above Earth

 All four on board donned the new spacewalking suits to protect themselves from the harsh vacuum.
 They launched on Tuesday from Florida, rocketing farther from Earth than anyone since NASA’s moonwalkers.
 The orbit was reduced by half — to 460 miles (740 kilometers) — for the spacewalk.

 This first spacewalking test involved more stretching than walking.
-Isaacman kept a hand or foot attached to it the whole time as he flexed his arms and legs to see how the new spacesuit held up.
+Isaacman kept a hand or foot attached to the capsule the whole time as he flexed his arms and legs to see how the spacesuit held up.
 The hatch sported a walker-like structure for extra support.

-After about 15 minutes outside, Isaacman was replaced by SpaceX engineer Sarah Gillis to go through the same motions.
-Gillis bobbed up and down in weightlessness, no higher than her knees out of the capsule, as she twisted her arms and sent reports back to Mission Control.
+After roughly 10 minutes outside, Isaacman was replaced by Gillis to go through the same motions.
+The SpaceX engineer bobbed up and down in weightlessness, no higher than her knees out of the capsule, as she twisted her arms and sent reports back to Mission Control.

 Each had 12-foot (3.6-meter) tethers but did not unfurl them or dangle at the end unlike what happens at the space station, where astronauts routinely float out at a much lower orbit.